 Asset class Allocation range

 Property Investments 90-100%

 A-REITs 0-10%

-Mortgage Funds 0-10%

 Cash or cash-like products 0-10%

-The Portfolio consists of indirect interests in Property Trusts that are managed by RF CorVal and directly held property, providing the Fund with exposure to a diversified portfolio of properties across Australia.
-See Section 7.1 for details of the Portfolio.
+The Portfolio consists of indirect interests in Property Trusts that are managed by Corval and directly held property, providing the Fund with exposure to a diversified portfolio of properties across Australia.
+See Section 7.2 for details of the Portfolio.

-7.1 Current investment portfolio
+Current investment portfolio

 Over time, as the Fund acquires or sells assets consistent with its investment strategy, the specific assets comprising the Fund's investment portfolio will change.
+Details of the Fund's current portfolio will be updated regularly on the Fund Website.